psathyrella/partis/manual.md

 | `--n-genes-per-region <m:n:q>`         | number of genes to choose for each of the V, D, and J regions (colon-separated list ordered like v:d:j)
 | `--n-sim-alleles-per-gene <stuff>`     | mean number of alleles to choose for each gene, for each region (colon-separated list, e.g. '1.3:1.2:1.1' will choose either 1 or 2 alleles for each gene with the proper probabilities such that the mean alleles per gene is 1.3 for V, 1.2 for D, and 1.1 for J)
 | `--min-sim-allele-prevalence-freq <f>` | minimum prevalence ratio between any two alleles in the germline set.
 I.e., the prevalence for each allele is chosen such that the ratio of any two is between `<f>` and 1
+| `--allele-prevalence-fname`            | not really designed to be modified or used by hand, but used by `--allele-prevalence-freqs` option to `bin/test-germline-inference.py` (see below)

 Details of the generated germline set will be printed to stdout, and after simulation the prevalence frequencies are also checked and printed.